 PC 1490 Merseyside Police.
 Paul was a Police Constable with Merseyside Police.
 He joined the Police in 2004 and was posted to cover Wirral, based in Wallasey Police Station on general and response policing.
 He transferred to Traffic in 2007, posted to Bromborough Police Station and then Liverpool, covering Wirral and all of Merseyside.
 He loved his job and working for the local community and is what he lived for, supported by Ella and I and all of the family.

-Paul was tragically and innocently killed on police duty as a result of a road traffic collison caused by a dangerous driver.
+However, Paul was tragically and innocently killed as a result of a road traffic collison caused by a dangerous driver on police duty.

-Paul left for a night shift with Merseyside Police and never came home.
+He left for a night shift on 3rd July 2015 and never came home.

-He received 3 Army & Police medals and many awards and commendations.
-Aside from this, he made off duty arrests, was attacked in the line of duty and had 2 road traffic collisons in the execution of his duties; 2013 and also in 2014, on Mother’s Day of all days, when he was run over chasing a stolen vehicle, sustaining injuries requiring hospital admission.
-We were terrified then that something awful would happen to him.
+He received 3 Army & Police medals and many Police awards and commendations.
+Aside from this, he made off duty arrests, was attacked in the line of duty and had 2 road traffic collisons in the execution of his duties; On one occasional was run over while chasing a stolen vehicle, sustaining injuries requiring hospital admission.

-I met Paul when I was a teenager and from that moment we became a couple and never broke up!
-I was 20 when we got engaged and 23 when we married.
-We were blessed to have met and married so young.
+I met Paul when I was a teenager and from that moment we became a couple and never broke up.
+I was 20 when we got engaged, we bought a house and I was 23 when we married.
+He was then 27.
+We were blessed to have met and married young.
 We didn’t have our daughter Ella Grace until 2011.

 It’s hard to take in; what happened to Paul in the first place and all the suffering he was made to endure.
 If there was someone who didn’t deserve any of what he had to go through, it is him.
 It was truly haunting, deeply sickening and wrong.
 After the crash we just wanted Paul’s suffering to end, but ultimately what he and we as family have had to go through has changed the law and will help others.